rohitgupt10/HotelGrandHaven/README.md

-# This is my first project made on hotel booking sytem
+# This is my first project made on hotel booking system
+Using php,bootstrapp,javaScript and ajax